KRM7/gapp/docs/stop-conditions.md

 ## Composite early-stop conditions

-Stop conditions can be combined to create more complex stop conditions using `operator&&` and `operator||`.
+Early-stop conditions can be combined to create more complex stop conditions using `operator&&`, `operator||`, and `operator!`.
 This allows for specifying more complex stopping criterion without having to write your own custom stop conditions:

 ```cpp